siraben/fp-notes/Books.md

 ## FP and Mathematics

-Bird and de Moor, *Algebra of Programming*
+Bird and de Moor, *Algebra of Programming*.
+Focuses on program calculation from a categorical viewpoint, emphasizing F-algebras, catamorphisms and universal properties.
+Generalizes this approach to work with relations too, allowing for derivation of programs from specification.
+Optimization and dynamic programming problems are solved with this new viewpoint.

 Milewski, *Category Theory for Programmers*
 [PDF available.](https://github.com/hmemcpy/milewski-ctfp-pdf/releases/download/v1.3.0/category-theory-for-programmers.pdf)